dimakuz/VSSIM-1/doc/hw2.md

 1. Multi Level Cell
 2-bit cell is called Multi-level Cell, allows for more data to be stored in each cell but harder to implement.
 We can implement this by adding a Level Per Cell configuration, and adding more delay when writing data with `CELL_PROGRAM_DELAY`, and adding a delay configuration for writing different level.
-2. Over-Provisioning
-Keeping x% of the disc for the for GC usage
-We can implement this by limiting max lba ?
 3. FTL in host memory
 Simulate FTL on the host RAM.
 We can implement this by adding delay configuration for for all tables, described in **E**